cloudwalk/op-stack-devnet/single-node-no-docker.md

     * `faultGameGenesisOutputRoot` -- is the output root for the genesis block.
     * `preimageOracleMinProposalSize` is the minimum number of bytes that a large preimage oracle proposal can be.
     * `preimageOracleChallengePeriod` -- is the number of seconds that challengers have to challenge a large preimage proposal.
     * `l2GenesisCanyonTimeOffset` -- is the number of seconds after genesis block that Canyon hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
+See a note below.
-    * `l2GenesisDeltaTimeOffset` -- is the number of seconds after genesis block that Delta hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
+    * `l2GenesisDeltaTimeOffset` -- is the number of seconds after genesis block that Delta hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Delta.
+See a note below.
-    * `l2GenesisEcotoneTimeOffset` -- is the number of seconds after genesis block that Ecotone hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
+    * `l2GenesisEcotoneTimeOffset` -- is the number of seconds after genesis block that Ecotone hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Ecotone.
+See a note below.

-**NOTE** remove last 3 lines (`l2GenesisCanyonTimeOffset`, `l2GenesisDeltaTimeOffset`, `l2GenesisEcotoneTimeOffset`), to run single node locally without needed beacon node and ecoton.
-It should be used only if it is necessary to enable latest features (EIP-4844).
+**NOTE** remove last 3 lines (`l2GenesisCanyonTimeOffset`, `l2GenesisDeltaTimeOffset`, `l2GenesisEcotoneTimeOffset`), to run single node locally without needed a beacon node and Ecoton.
+It should be used only if it is necessary to enable the latest EIP-4844 blob feature.
+See details in the [Enable Blobs (EIP-4844) For L2 Network](run-EIP-4844-blobs.md) manual.

 ## Step 5.
 Deploy the Create2 Factory (Optional)